<img src="https://ib.adnxs.com/pixie?pi=a221d956-ac41-4f0e-9b58-d09fb74b5a23&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 Study Finds Dysfunction in Brain's Receptor System May Cause ADHD

-“This miswiring of dopaminergic neurons in mice results in hyperactivity and attention deficits,” says the study’s senior investigator, Anders Nykjaer, M.D., Ph.D., a neuroscientist at Mayo Clinic in Florida and at Aarhus University in Denmark.
+“This miswiring of dopaminergic neurons in mice results in hyperactivity and attention deficits,” said the study’s senior investigator, Anders Nykjaer, M.D., Ph.D., a neuroscientist at Mayo Clinic in Florida and Aarhus University in Denmark (Mayo Clinic, 2014).

 Enjoy These Related Articles